 May need to make special arrangements to receive warnings.

 May need special assistance to get to a shelter.

 May need help to respond to emergencies and getting to a shelter.

 Should be registered in the Alzheimer's Association Safe Return Program

-This phase refers to the aftermath of a disaster, crisis or emergency in which the emphasis is placed on restoring conditions to normal and recovering from damage and disruption.
-This may be a slow process that lasts years and requires a lengthy period of living with temporary arrangements.
+This phase refers to the aftermath of a disaster, crisis, or emergency in which the emphasis is placed on restoring conditions to normal and recovering from damage and disruption.
+This may be a slow process that lasts years and requires a lengthy living arrangement with temporary arrangements.

-Governments and public administrators should seek to ensure that people with disabilities are not discriminated against in the planning, design or assignment of temporary post-disaster shelter, which must be accessible and functional according to their needs.
-Moreover, people with disabilities should not be discriminated against in the provision of post-disaster employment opportunities, or in the assignment of the permanently rebuilt housing.
+Governments and public administrators should seek to ensure that people with disabilities are not discriminated against in the planning, design, or assignment of temporary post-disaster shelters, which must be accessible and functional according to their needs.
+Moreover, people with disabilities should not be discriminated against in the provision of post-disaster employment opportunities or the assignment of permanently rebuilt housing.